themazzas/themazzas/README.md

 |A senior moving consultant at Island Transitions specializes in dealing efficiently, but sensitively with the challenging tasks of senior relocation and home organizing.|Perhaps you want to stay in your current home.
 We are here to help with professional organizers and make your living situation that much more comfortable.|With our senior move manager, we will help you to transition from a larger home to a smaller living space with ease.
 Our professional organizers will make sure you are making the most of your space!|

 **Senior Move Coordinator and Professional Packing** Are you moving into a senior assisted living or independent living community?
 Island Transitions will provide you with a personal assistant and move coordinator who will use their expertise, caring and efficient approach to meet your needs.
 We will do your space planning, sorting, professional packing, coordination with a moving company and unpacking at your new home.

+Our specially-trained staff also wants to provide you with emotional support and encouragement throughout this transition.
+If you are planning to relocate from New York, our senior move management partners across America and Canada can handle your unpacking and home set up for you.
+If you are interested in hiring a senior move manager, please contact us today.
+Call us today at 631-421-3781 to learn more about all of our services.
+We will provide you with a no-hassle consultation for our services.